HeroCTF/HeroCTF_v3/Box/DevOps_User/README.md

 ### Hints

-There are a some steps and a lot of information to consider before validating this machine, but the overall level remains easy.
+- There are a some steps and a lot of information to consider before validating this machine, but the overall level remains easy.
+- The machine resets itself every hour, so keep track of your work !

 ### Files